imba/imba.io/content/home/examples.md

 # Join us!

 We are a small but active community of early Imba users.
 Jump on our [Discord](https://discord.gg/mkcbkRw) to say hi!
-Recordings of all our community meetings can be found [here](https://www.youtube.com/playlist?list=PLf1a9PYKGPdl3OMBHV72Oz23eFy9q51jJ).
+Recordings of all our community meetings can be found on the official Imba [YouTube Channel](https://www.youtube.com/playlist?list=PLf1a9PYKGPdl3OMBHV72Oz23eFy9q51jJ).

 Imba has been under active development for 6+ years now, and activity is only ramping up.
 We're looking for contributors who would like to help improve documentation and the ecosystem around Imba.